 Daniel Hale Williams Society

-To address this critical concern, the Daniel Hale Williams Society has launched several initiatives to promote and facilitate African American male career development and matriculation to medical school.
-The Society's Board Members are prominent campus leaders who proactively identify promising students at the undergraduate level, provide career mentorship and guidance, and encourage applications to Feinberg.
-The Society hosts interviews, campus tours, and revisits to campus and also provides scholarship support for promising medical students.
+The Daniel Hale Williams Society has launched several initiatives to promote and facilitate Black or African American male career development.
+The Society's Board Members are prominent campus leaders who provide career mentorship and guidance.
 If you are interested in learning more about the Daniel Hale Williams Society please contact us at email@example.com.
 Admissions-specific questions may also be sent to firstname.lastname@example.org.

 About Daniel Hale Williams, MD